 Every time I travel people ask me: Can you really take that on a plane?!

-Well, I’ve never had anything taken away at security – and the picture above was all post security check so if you choose the right items, you can turn down every (highly salted, white carbs, sugar added, not super healthy) plane meal, bring ALL your own food and feel so much better when you arrive.
+Well, I’ve never had anything taken away at security, so yes!
+The picture above was all post security check so if you choose the right items, you can turn down every (highly salted, white carbs, sugar added, not super healthy) plane meal, bring ALL your own food and feel so much better when you arrive.
 The same goes for car trips really but we do less of those.
-I bring my food and baby food for a full 14+ hours of travel.
+I bring my food and baby food for a full 14-24 hours of travel.

 The thing that makes it work without a ton of plastic is stainless steel containers.
 We’ve tried a few brands but for durability, cost, and practicality these sets are my favourites.
-They’re all from the same company Eco Lunch Box – not because they’re paying me to talk about them but because we genuinely thing they’re the best.
-Another brand that’s great is Planet Box but I prefer them for school lunches rather than travel as the seals are less secure.
+They’re all from the same company Eco Lunch Box.
+Another brand that’s great is Planet Box but I prefer them for school lunches rather than travel as the seals are less secure, and they’re a lot more pricy.

-Eco wise I prefer all stainless steel but these still WAY beat out plastic so they’re brill when you need lots of containers for packing different things for travel!
+Eco wise I’d ideally have all stainless steel but these still WAY beat out plastic so they’re brill when you need lots of containers for packing different things for travel!
 And leak proof = win.
 I filled these with roasted veggies and hummus, and avocado.
 There was juiciness, and no leakage.
 Perfect.
 I loved that once I’d eaten the contents I could stack them inside for less bulk to carry!

 I also brought some of these.
 They’re perfect for little things like cookies, bits of chocolate, fruit etc. Or to package things individually for kids and make them look more fun without packaging and plastic!